Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with skilled technicians who have appropriate licensing and experience.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 There are no state-level licensing requirements for HVAC technicians in Missouri; however, most municipalities have local requirements.
 It's in your best interest to check with your local government to understand requirements for licenses like HVAC Contractor or HVAC Journeyman Contractor.
 You can also check that a company holds a valid business license.
 Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can assist your decision.
-Choose a company with great reviews and stories of positive customer experiences.
+Choose a company with stellar reviews and stories of positive customer experiences.

-Generally, you should schedule inspections in the spring and fall, as these times tend to be less busy.
+Normally, it's a good idea to have your HVAC system inspected in the spring and fall, as these times tend to be less busy.
 This also helps get your system ready for the summer and winter, when it likely sees the most use.

-For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Kennett, you might be able to make do with a lower-capacity furnace.
+For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+In Kennett, you may be able to make do with a furnace on the lower end of this range.

 There are several ways you can make your HVAC system more energy-efficient: